Cinematic Doctrine

 Directed by Terrence Malick.

 Consider supporting Cinematic Doctrine on Patreon!
-As a bonus, you’ll gain access to a once-a-month movie poll where you decide a movie we discuss on the podcast, as well as early unedited episodes of the podcast!!
+As a bonus, you can gain access to a once-a-month movie poll where you decide a movie we discuss on the podcast, early unedited episodes of the podcast, and merch!!

 Melvin Benson is the Founder, Editor-In-Chief, and Lead Host of Cinematic Doctrine.
-He’s written fiction and nonfiction for over a decade with short stories featured on the Creepypasta Wiki and Wattpad.
-His novelette Ethereal Temptation, a teen drama with a tinge of magical-realism, can be read for free here.
+Whether it’s a movie, show, game, comic, or novel, it doesn’t matter.
+As long as it’s rich, he’s ready and willing to give it a try!
 His hope is to see King Jesus glorified as far as the east is from the west!

-Cinematic Doctrine is available on iTunes, Spotify, Google Podcasts, and other major podcast apps.
+Cinematic Doctrine is available on iTunesSpotifyGoogle Podcasts, and other major podcast apps.